76ers–Celtics rivalry: Lull and rebuilding

 The teams met again in the first round of the 2020 NBA playoffs and the Celtics swept the series 4–0.
-This series took place in the 2020 NBA Bubble.
+Due to the COVID-19 pandemic, the series was held in a neutral site with no spectators.

+The teams met again in the 2023 Eastern Conference Semifinals and, despite the 76ers being up 3–2 going into game 6, the Celtics managed to come back and won 4–3.
+The series was highlighted by Jayson Tatum's 51 points in Game 7 of the series.
+His 51 points are the most in a Game 7 in NBA playoff history, surpassing the previous mark by Stephen Curry (50 points), who had already held the record two weeks earlier.

 The Boston Strangler

 Boston sportswriters dubbed Sixers' shooting guard Andrew Toney "The Boston Strangler" because of his ability to take control of games against the Celtics.
 He is remembered for scoring 25 points against Boston in the fourth quarter on March 21, 1982, at the Philadelphia Spectrum.
 It is still the Sixers' team record for most points scored in a quarter.
 He also scored a team-high 33 points in the classic Game 7 of the 1982 Eastern Finals in Boston (the famous "Beat LA!" game), leading the Sixers to the Finals and avoiding a second straight meltdown in the Eastern Finals versus Boston.
 Andrew Toney's ability to have big scoring games in the playoffs versus the Celtics was one of the reasons for the Celtics in acquiring defensive ace and Hall of Famer Dennis Johnson from the Phoenix Suns prior to the 1983–84 season, and Johnson would go on to have several great seasons with the Celtics, winning two titles with them in 1984 and 1986.